Continued Progress with the Double Inch Deadlift

 I strongly suggest you add these to your equipment collection today.
 If you currently do curls in your training, this will make them even more worthwhile, and if you are not currently doing curls, then this just might give you a reason to put them back into your routine.
 They certainly have done that for me.

 Get your Grip4orce handles here => Buy Grip4orce Handles

 - Equipment Review: Instant Fat Bar Handles

 - The Simplest Form of Block Weight Training

 - Pinch Block Curl – New NAGS Event

 - Developing Grip Strength – Thick Bar Training Methods

 - Making Hard Feats Look Easy – The Inch Dumbbell

 This entry was posted on Wednesday, October 5th, 2011 at 8:50 am and is filed under grip strength, how to improve grip strength, improve grip strength crush.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson